EMS-TU-Ilmenau/Flow/README.md

 - Create a folder in `nodes` and name it `my_fancy_lib`.
 - Open the `__init__.py` file in `nodes` and add `from . import my_fancy_lib` to the end.
 Save, close.
 - Enter the newly created folder and create a file named `my_fancy_nodes.py`.
-- Open the file and write `from flow.node import Node, ptype`, then add your node class as described above.
+- Open the file and write `from flow.node import Node, Ptype`, then add your node class as described above.
 Save, close.
 - Create a `__init__.py` file in the same folder.
 - Open the file and write `from . import my_fancy_nodes`.
 Save, close.